fbpx

 Common diseases

 One of the most common diseases affecting Bobo hydrangeas is powdery mildew.
 This fungal disease appears as white or gray patches on the leaves and stems of the plant.
-It can cause yellowing, wilting, and premature leaf drop if left untreated.
-To prevent powdery mildew from occurring in your Bobo Hydrangea, make sure it has plenty of air circulation around its foliage and avoid overhead watering, which can spread spores onto other plants in your garden.
+If left untreated, it can cause yellowing, wilting, and premature leaf drop.

 Insect infestations

-Another issue that affects many types of plants, including Bobo hydrangeas, is insect infestation, such as aphids or scale insects.
+Another issue affecting many plant types is insect infestation, such as aphids or scale insects.
 These pests feed on the sap from the leaves and stem, causing discoloration, curling leaves, stunted growth, or even death if left unchecked for too long.
-The best way to get rid of them is by using an insecticidal soap spray which will kill off both adult insects and their eggs without harming beneficial pollinators like bees or butterflies in your garden.

 Pruning tips